 The International Organisation of Vine and Wine estimates global wine consumption at just 214 to 214.2 million hectoliters in 2024, the lowest level since 1961, while production fell to around 225 to 226 million hectoliters, also a six-decade low.

-Stocks and bonds operate in the opposite direction, with supply expanding rather than contracting over time.
+Stocks and bonds move in the opposite direction, with supply expanding rather than contracting over time.
 Companies routinely issue new shares through secondary offerings or convertibles, diluting existing shareholders.
 Governments continuously issue new debt to finance deficits, expanding bond supply with each budget cycle.

 Fine Wine's €30 Billion Market Offers What Equities Can't